Virtual tours are an amazing way to let people explore any location without having to visit it in reality.

 3. Real estate

-QR Codes can help the real estate industry take the buying experience to a whole new level.
+QR Codes with real estate marketing platforms can help the real estate industry take the buying experience to a whole new level.
 It will allow you to showcase a property from anywhere in the world.
 It can be especially helpful for long-distance buyers who can’t visit the site physically.

 Travelers often feel confused about directions in new cities.
 To help them, city admins can use QR Codes at various public places such as bus stops and metro stations.